 Durham University was rated the Number 1 University in the UK for student quality of life and employability in a comprehensive survey carried out by Lloyds Bank for several national newspapers.
 See for example: Quality of Life

-Durham University is ranked 6th in the prestigious Times Good University Guide.
-Ranked 5th in the UK in the Complete University Guide with Politics in 6th position, and Middle East studies in 1st position.
-In the Guardian University League Tables Durham is ranked 8th overall.
+Durham University is ranked 5th in the prestigious 2016 Times Good University Guide with Politics in 11th position.
+Ranked 5th in the UK in the Complete University Guide with Politics in 7th position.
+In the Guardian University League Tables Durham is ranked 6th overall with Politics in 8th position.
+For postgraduate studies Middle East studies is in 3rd position.

 We have a vibrant Postgraduate Community with students from 58 different countries.